-The Bakaleinikoff Tablecloth: This tablecloth, framed and hanging in the Music Department’s front room, was autographed by 100 visiting classical musicians who performed in Pittsburgh from 1946 to 1953.
-The musicians were friends and associates of Vladimir and Julia Bakaleinikoff.
+The Bakaleinikoff Tablecloth: This tablecloth, framed and hanging in the front room of the Music Department at CLP – Main, was autographed by over 100 visiting classical musicians, composers, and conductors who performed in Pittsburgh from 1946 to 1953.
+They were friends and associates of Vladimir and Julia Bakaleinikoff.
 Each signature was then embroidered by Julia.

 The Maurice Levy Oral History of Music in Pittsburgh Collection: (OHMP) consists of more than 300 interviews, conducted by Mr. Maurice Levy (unless indicated otherwise), between 1991 and 2005.
 The interviews include a wide variety of people in Pittsburgh who have been involved with music in the areas of jazz, classical, popular, folk, and traditional.

 Musical Forecast: This is a Pittsburgh music magazine, published monthly between 1921-1948.
 It covers global events and world-famous musicians.
 The primary focus of The Musical Forecast is on Pittsburgh’s musical life, its musical leadership and supporting organizations.
 David H. Light was Managing Editor until his death in August 1941.
 Feature Editor, Harvey Gaul, and several associate editors assumed leadership until January 1943 when Mrs. David H Light became Managing Editor through its final issue of July 1948.
 A full index is available at the Music Department.